 The Sobremesa Ledger

-Every bottle we ship will carry a ledger: the batch, the agave, the village, the method, the altitude — and the name of the family who made it, set as large as our own.
+Every bottle we ship will carry a ledger: the batch, the agave, the village, the method, the altitude, and the name of the family who made it, set as large as our own.

-Every batch will earn its own entry.
+Every batch will earn an entry

 The maestro family of theCentral Valleys of Oaxaca